gnugat/gnugat.github.io/_carew/posts/2014-06-25-learn-sf2-empty-app-part-2.md

 ## Creating the application's kernel

 [The HttpKernel component](http://symfony.com/doc/current/components/http_kernel/introduction.html)
-provides you with a `Kernel` class, which we will extend:
+provides you with a `Kernel` class, which we will extend.

+Create the following directory:

+    mkdir app

+And then the kernel file:

     <?php
     // File: app/AppKernel.php